 - 2. The Commission shall adopt, by means of delegated acts in accordance with Article 41, measures specifying the sizes mentioned in Article 17(3) at which a firm shall enter into transactions with any other client to whom the quote is made available.
-The size specific to the instrument shall be determined in accordance with the criteria set in Article 8(4)(c). - 3.
-ESMA shall develop draft regulatory technical standards clarifying what constitutes a reasonable commercial basis to make quotes public as referred to in Article 17(5).
+The size specific to the instrument shall be determined in accordance with the criteria set in aArticle 8(4)(c) of this Regulation. - 3.
+ESMA mayshall develop draft regulatory technical standards clarifying what constitutes a reasonable commercial basis to make quotes public as referred to in Article 17(5).